 Several lawsuits were filed challenging the Trump Administration’s changes to the regulations, and courts have issued orders prohibiting HHS from implementing certain aspects of the 2020 rule.
 However, other changes to the rule such as the elimination of notice and language access protections, went into effect on August 18, 2020.
 In response, Justice in Aging filed a lawsuit challenging the elimination of the notice and tagline requirements, which is currently stayed pending new rulemaking.

-The Biden Administration is expected to issue a new proposed rule that will restore many of the provisions that the 2020 rule eliminated.
-During the proposed rule stage, called a notice of proposed rulemaking (NPRM), the public will have the opportunity to provide written feedback on the changes HHS is proposing, as well as recommend additional changes.
-Justice in Aging will provide updates and resources for aging advocates to engage in the rulemaking process.
+On July 25, 2022, the Biden Administration announced a new proposed rule to restore and strengthen provisions that the 2020 rule eliminated.
+During the proposed rule stage, called a notice of proposed rulemaking (NPRM), the public had the opportunity to provide written feedback on the changes HHS is proposing, as well as recommend additional changes.
+Justice in Aging will provide updates and resources for aging advocates once the final rule is published.

 Justice in Aging and the Center for Medicare Advocacy, along with pro bono firm Stinson LLP, filed a lawsuit against the Department of Health and Human Services (HHS) in U.S. District Court for the District of Columbia on behalf of Chinatown Service Center and St Barnabas Senior Services community-based organizations that provide social services to LEP older adults.
 The lawsuit challenges the elimination of the notice and tagline requirements in the 2020 final rule.